refinedev/refine/documentation/versioned_docs/version-4.xx.xx/guides-concepts/usage-with-existing-projects/index.md

 ---
-title: Usage with Existing Projects
+title: "Using Refine v4 in Existing Projects | Guide"
+description: "Learn how to incrementally adopt Refine v4.
+Strategies for integrating Refine's powerful hooks into your current React applications."
 ---

 Integrating Refine into an existing project is as simple as installing `@refinedev/core` package and importing `Refine` component into your application.